-The educational objectives of the electrical engineering program are these:
+The educational objectives of the electrical engineering program are:

-- Graduates will have the ability to engage in a successful professional career in electrical engineering; and - Graduates will be equipped for lifelong contribution to the electrical engineering profession.
+- · Graduates who will have the ability to engage in a successful professional career in electrical engineering; and - Graduates who will be equipped for lifelong contribution to the electrical engineering profession.

 The College of Engineering has instituted a co-op program that requires three or more work experiences.
-Students should follow and complete the degree requirements as displayed in the electrical engineering program - Plan A or Plan B charts.
-Students should consult an adviser for additional information.
+Students should follow and complete the degree requirements as displayed in the electrical engineering program Plan A or Plan B charts.
+Students should consult their advisers for additional information.

 The curriculum has a requirement of 12 hours of technical electives.
 Students are required to develop a plan of study for the technical elective courses with the E.E. program adviser.
-A current list of approved technical electives for the program may be obtained from the departmental office or from the departmental Web page at: http://www.eecs.utoledo.edu.
+A list of suggested technical electives for the program may be obtained from the departmental office or from the departmental Web page at www.eecs.utoledo.edu.

 Students should follow and complete the degree requirements as displayed in the Computer Science and Engineering Program-Plan A or Plan B charts.
-Students should consult an adviser for additional information
+Students should consult an advisor for additional information.